 This broad exposure allows Vivek to leverage his scientific background to help companies across the spectrum of discovery, development, and commercialization of novel technologies.
 A core component of Vivek’s work is in opportunity identification, either for new platform technologies or for companies seeking to expand into new markets.
 Experienced in multiple therapeutic areas, he has particular expertise in immunology, oncology, ophthalmology, and orphan disease.

 Prior to his work at Health Advances, Vivek earned his PhD in Molecular Cell Biology at Washington University in Saint Louis, studying G-protein regulation.
 While at WashU, Vivek founded the BioEntrepreneurship Core (BEC), a program designed to introduce life science students to the drug development process.
 BEC was a awarded a Kauffman Grant and has gone on to train many like-minded students.

 Vivek received a BA in Biochemistry/Molecular Biology and an MA in Biotechnology from Boston University.

-At Health Advances, Tracy works with a wide variety of medical device clients ranging from small start-ups to some of the largest public companies in the industry.
-She has particular expertise in product forecasting, financial modeling, and international markets.
+Susan co-leads the Medtech Practice Group at Health Advances, where she has worked on over 200 project engagements, with a wide variety of clients ranging from small start-ups to some of the largest public companies in the industry.

 Prior to joining Health Advances, Donna worked as a scientist at One Cell Systems and Iquum developing diagnostics for oncology and infectious diseases.
 She received her Bachelor’s degree in Biology from the University of Illinois at Urbana-Champaign and her PhD in Immunology from the Sackler School of Biomedical Sciences at Tufts University.